jcformanek/mongo-db/README.md

 $ docker run -d -p 27017:27017/tcp --name my-mongo mongo:latest

 ## Run the python script to import the data into the db
+You will need to install the pymongo package

+$ pip install pymongo

 The python script creates a new database and loads the books data into it.

 ## Use the Mongo Comanad Line Interface (CLI) to explore the DB